Getting started¶

 CRD deletion is stuck after helm uninstall¶

-kubectl delete crd projections.projection.sh hangs.
-Cause: one or more Projection CRs still carry projection.sh/finalizer, and the controller — the only thing that can remove it — was uninstalled before they were cleaned up.
+kubectl delete crd projections.projection.sh (or clusterprojections.projection.sh) hangs.
+Cause: one or more CRs still carry their finalizer, and the controller — the only thing that can remove it — was uninstalled before they were cleaned up.
 The apiserver waits for every instance to terminate before deleting the CRD, and the instances cannot terminate without the controller.

 kubectl get projection -A -o name | \